hsienc/Assignment-2-replication/README.md

 In `/raw-data/`, we need to manually download `IPUMS` datasets and `IHARP` dataset into `/raw-data/parents-abroad/` and `/raw-data/iharp/`, respectively.

-1. `IPUMS`: Register with IPUMS at [https://international.ipums.org/international/](https://international.ipums.org/international/) The extract needs to contain data on the following variables:
+1. `IPUMS`: Register with IPUMS at [https://international.ipums.org/international/](https://international.ipums.org/international/).
+Your extract needs to contain data on the following variables:
    > cntry year sample serial pernum wtper nchild age sex chborn yrschl educkh educvn empstat empstatd occ

    This extract should be placed in `/raw data/parents abroad/`.
 Note that, to read in data successfully, one will need to modify lines 2254-2272 of `/data/ec_family.do` using the .do file provided with the extract so that the code executes correctly.